wkeeling/selenium-wire/README.rst

 **Windows**

-No installation required as OpenSSL for Windows is bundled with Selenium Wire.
+No installation is required as OpenSSL for Windows is bundled with Selenium Wire.

 Browser Setup